 Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is in the name, you can use a heat pump for air conditioning.
-It works by transferring heat instead of generating it (the way a furnace does) which is why it is used as a dual function system.
-It’s true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of their efficiency.
-Just look at these two luxury level units from Lennox.
+Although heat is included in the name, you can use a heat pump for air conditioning.
+It works by shifting heat instead of making it (furnaces burn fuel to generate heat) which is why it can be used as a dual function system.
+It’s true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of energy efficiency.
+Just look at these two top of the line systems from Lennox.

 Air Conditioner